 On A Personal Note: Am I totally immune to socialization?
 No, of course not.
 I wouldn’t have minded being a beautiful swan instead of an ugly duckling.
 I wish I could wear beautiful sparkly swirly dresses sometimes, but I wouldn’t look “good” as defined by society (and by retailers like Abercrombie & Fitch), and unless it becomes the fashion to go to Target or the grocery store that way, I wouldn’t really have anywhere to go.
 I admit to loving the stories of Eva Ibbotson, even though her heroines tend to be without exception blonde, beautiful, and harboring an inordinate fondness (and talent) for the domestic arts.
 And I invariably love the swoony YA romantic encounters envisioned by Maggie Stiefvater.

 But even more, I would have wanted to have been allowed to take advanced math in elementary school (I was told it was “for boys”).
 And I hate seeing media images of women in bondage, women objectified, women loving abuse, and men encouraged to think of women in those ways.
 I don’t like reading about it either.
 If I had a young daughter, I would like her to have a swoony romance, but with a boy (or girl) who appreciated her for the fact that she had a talent for astronomy, or a way with physics, and was a really good person, and was someone who would never, ever, think it was romantic to be dominated by anyone.
 No more role models, please, like this one:

 Part Two: Highlights from The Ear Tuck Database, or Cafuné*

 *Brazilian Portuguese for the act of tenderly running one’s fingers through someone’s hair.

-Note: I am not including all of the hair tuck examples (the post is already way too long!) nor do I give page numbers, since some of these quotes come from ARCs.
+Note: I am not including all of the hair tuck examples (the post is already way too long!) nor do I give page numbers, since some of these quotes come from advanced review copies.

 Pure by Julianna Baggott: